polyswarmer/documentation/README.md

 Now that we have added a localized title and have created our localized content, it's time to add our page to the site.

-To add your page to the site, create a file in `public-src/_docs` with the following format:
+To add your page to the site, create a file in `public-src/_docs` named using the following format:

 ```
 YYYY-MM-DD-my-page-title.md